Corsican wildcat

-The Corsican wildcat is an isolated feral cat (Felis catus) population that used to be considered a subspecies of the African wildcat (Felis lybica), but is now thought to have been introduced to Corsica around the beginning of the first millennium.
+The Corsican wildcat is an isolated cat population of uncertain taxonomic status that has been variously regarded as a separate species of its own (as Felis reyi), a subspecies of the African wildcat (as Felis lybica reyi), or a population of feral house cats (Felis catus) that were introduced to Corsica around the beginning of the first millennium.

 In 2019, several newspapers reported on the supposed discovery of the Corsican wildcat as a previously unknown cat species, calling it "cat-fox" (ghjattu-volpe).
-As of 2021, a description for this animal as a potential new species is being drafted, and other research was ongoing.
+As of 2021, a description for this animal as a potential new species was being drafted, and other research was ongoing.

-Taxonomy
+History and taxonomy

+In February 1929, M. Rey-Jouvin collected the skin and skull of a female wildcat from the Aunes forest at the border of the Étang de Biguglia.
+In that same year, it was examined and described by Louis Lavauden, who named it the holotype of the new species Felis reyi, the Corsican wildcat.
+The specific name reyi honored M. Rey-Jouvin.

-The scientific name Felis reyi was proposed by Louis Lavauden in 1929 who described a skin and a skull of a female cat specimen from Biguglia and considered it a new species.
-It was reclassified as a subspecies of the African wildcat by Reginald Innes Pocock who reviewed Felis skins in the collection of the Natural History Museum, London.
-Following zooarchaeologic research in Corsica, it was regarded to have been introduced to the island during the Roman Empire, likely originating from domestic cat stock.
-As of 2017, it is no longer considered a valid species or subspecies.
+It was provisionally suggested to be a synonym of Felis lybica sarda by Reginald Innes Pocock who reviewed Felis skins in the collection of the Natural History Museum, London, but he admitted to not being able to review any specimens from Corsica himself, and based his suggestion off of Lavauden's description.

+Following zooarchaeological research in Corsica, it was regarded to have been introduced to the island during the Roman Empire, likely originating from domestic cat stock.
+As of 2017, it was no longer considered a valid species or subspecies.

 However, in January 2023, a scientific paper was published with results of genetic testing on Corsican wildcats, finding they were genetically distinct from both the European wildcat and domestic cat species.

-Characteristics
+Description

 The Corsican wildcat was described as being darker than the African wildcat with a shorter tail and dark brown on the backs of the ears.